 Do You Know These 10 Surprising Health Benefits of Probiotics?

-When you think about probiotics, your mind probably goes straight to your gut.
-As you may know, the right probiotics help keep your gut microbiome – the trillions of bacteria in your gut – balanced and healthy.
-And that helps alleviate or prevent digestive problems like gas, bloating, constipation, and diarrhea.
+When you think about probiotics, your mind probably goes straight to gut health.
+And for good reason — the right probiotics help keep your gut microbiome, the trillions of microbes in your gut, balanced and healthy.
+And that helps support digestive health and combat symptoms like gas, bloating, constipation, and diarrhea.

-Probiotics also help secure your protective gut barrier.
-That barrier keeps toxins, food particles, and pathogens (bad bacteria) locked safely inside your gut and out of your bloodstream.
-Plus, probiotics produce important compounds like essential vitamins and special short chain fatty acids (SCFAs) that your body needs for optimal health.
+Probiotics help support your protective gut barrier, helping to keep food particles inside your gut and out of the bloodstream.
+They help flush out toxins, bad bacteria, and other pathogens.
+Probiotics also produce important compounds like essential vitamins and special short chain fatty acids essential to overall health.

 1. Type 2 Diabetes

-Taking the right probiotics has been shown to dramatically effect on blood sugar levels in a positive way.
-Probiotics help your body manage blood sugar more effectively and efficiently, helping to shuttle sugar out of your bloodstream and into your cells where it’s needed.
-Studies show that probiotics help:
+Taking the right probiotics has been shown to dramatically affect blood sugar levels in a positive way.
+Research demonstrates that probiotics help your body manage blood sugar more efficiently, helping shuttle sugar out of your bloodstream and into your cells where it’s needed.
+Studies show that probiotics may help:

-• Lower HbA1c, a measure of long-term blood sugar control3
+• • Lower HbA1c, a measure of long-term blood sugar control (three-month average of blood sugar levels)

-• Improve insulin sensitivity and reduce insulin resistance4
+• • Improve insulin sensitivity and reduce insulin resistance

 3. Blood Pressure

-Blood pressure measures how hard your blood pushes on the walls of your blood vessels as it flows through.
-When you have high blood pressure – also known as hypertension – the force of your circulating blood is too much for your arteries to manage.
+Blood pressure measures how hard your blood pushes on the walls of your blood vessels as it flows through them.
+When you have high blood pressure, aka hypertension, the force of your blood is too much for your arteries to manage.
 That increases your risk for several severe health problems, including stroke, kidney disease, and dementia.
-Probiotics help keep your blood flowing smoothly at just the right level of pressure.
-And studies show that probiotic bacteria can:
+Probiotics have been studied and shown to help:

-• Reduce arterial stiffness, which helps those blood vessels remain flexible and elastic so they can handle variations in pressure9
+• Reduce arterial stiffness, helping blood vessels remain flexible and elastic so they can better handle variations in pressure

 4. Cardiovascular Disease

-• Decreasing oxidative stress, which is closely linked with several cardiovascular conditions including blood vessel disease and heart failure13
+• Inhibit oxidative stress, closely associated with cardiovascular conditions like blood vessel disease and heart failure

 5. Liver Health